How to Become a Dietitian

-To become a dietitian, you must earn at least a bachelor's degree in dietetics, foods, and nutrition; food service systems management; or a related area.
-Before choosing a program, decide if you want to become a Registered Dietitian, commonly called an RD.
+To become a dietitian, you must earn at least a bachelor's degree in dietetics, foods, and nutrition; foodservice systems management; or a related area.
+Before choosing a program, decide if you want to become a Registered Dietitian (RD).

-ACEND accredits two types of bachelor and master degree programs: Didactic Programs in Dietetics (DPD) and Coordinated Programs in Dietetics (CP).
+ACEND accredits two types of bachelor and master degree programs.
+The first is the Didactic Programs in Dietetics (DPD) and the second is the Coordinated Programs in Dietetics (CP).
 In a DPD, you will study the foundations of dietetic practice and upon graduation will be able to apply for an ACEND-approved supervised practice program, also known as an internship.
 In a CP, you will learn the foundations of dietetic practice and, simultaneously, complete the practical training needed to become an RD.

 Before beginning coursework in your major, whether it's culinary nutrition, dietetics, or foods and nutrition, you will have to fulfill your school's general education requirements.
 This includes taking science, social science, and humanities classes.